-If you join the Accredited Employers Programme, you’re not on your own.
+If you join the Accredited Employer Programme, you’re not on your own.
 ACC can help by providing:

 - advice through your ACC relationship manager

-- specialised Accredited Employers Programme information and support, including access to an e-learning training package
+- specialised Accredited Employer Programme information and support, including access to an e-learning training package

 - injury prevention advice